stoeps13/connections-doc/source/admin/admin/t_admin_common_user_specifies_email.md

         -   If you want to define a default language to use for all notification messages all of the time, set <useLanguageFromCallingComponent\> to false and specify the language code of the language in the <defaultLanguage\> element.
         Users can change these settings from the product user interface; you are just defining the default values here.

+        !!! note
-        **Note:** The list of languages present in the Settings page represents the languages that are enabled for the product, which is defined in the <languageSelector\> element in the LotusConnections-config.xml file.
+    The list of languages present in the Settings page represents the languages that are enabled for the product, which is defined in the <languageSelector\> element in the LotusConnections-config.xml file.
 For more details, see *Enabling users to set a language preference*.

     -   Edit the following defaultEmailPreferences.categories and elements: